 - Average protein content: helps to maintain glomerulus filtration speed

-- Contains healthy omega-6 and omega-3 fatty acids from fish that help the body on a cellulair level
+- Contains healthy omega-6 and omega-3 fatty acids from fish that help the body on a cellular level

 - Low phosphorus content: The soy proteins in this product contain less phosphorus than most other types of protein found in nature.
 This helps stall the progression of CKD

-- Added potassium citrate: helps maintain control over metabolic acidose
+- Added potassium citrate: helps maintain control over metabolic acidosis

 How do I switch my cat to a CKD diet?

-Switching to the a good cat food for CKD is a very important part of managing chronic renal disease. so it really is worth taking the time to do this properly.
+Switching to a proper cat food for CKD is a very important part of managing chronic renal disease. so it really is worth taking the time to do this properly.

 How CKD foods work: managing symptoms through diet changes